Aaaaaahhh... I got this kimono on EBay some weeks ago. It is lovely and so soft. The Seller is amazing: Japanese Antiques. Very helpful and friendly.

 - Always use a sunblock.
 At least SPF15, even when it rains, in the office, whenever exposed to daylight, directly or indirectly.

-ime, when going to sleep.
+- Do not use a cream with sunblock at night time, when going to sleep.
 It will irritate your skin.
 Use instead, if needs be, a night cream.
 Your skin has different rhythms at night.

 - Do use oil for cleansing your face: Shu Uemura (my favourite), FANCL mild cleansing oil, or RMK are great options.
 It leaves skin baby-soft and it's much milder than exfoliators.